duyklai/contact-manager/README.md

 This project was implemented by following the tutorial at [Jumpstartlab](http://tutorials.jumpstartlab.com/projects/contact_manager.html).
 Goal of project was to learn more about testing in Rails as well as getting more familiar with Rails in general.

 The current demo does not have any "home" page.
-Append website/people or website/companies to the end of the demo link to access the respective pages.
+Append _/people_ or _/companies_ to the end of the heroku link to access the respective pages.

 Current [People Demo](https://radiant-tundra-38215.herokuapp.com/people).
 Current [Company Demo](https://radiant-tundra-38215.herokuapp.com/companies)